How to make a customer focused company

 But when you think about it, just because you've heard something a lot, it doesn’t make it any less true.

 Whatever industry or sector that you’re in, the customer is your business.
 Everything you do, from product development to support, must revolve around the needs and wants of the customer.

 This may seem like an obvious point that everyone in a business would know.
 However, countless businesses of all shapes and sizes, from retail to SaaS, have found themselves preoccupied with internal company goals.
 Customers turn into faceless sales targets instead of people with needs.
-Product development starts pursuing vanity projects which hold little to no value for end-users.
+Product development prioritizes vanity projects that have little to no value for end-users.

 These toxic preoccupations spell trouble for future growth.
 The antidote is to transform the business strategy to make it customer oriented.
 This way, all actions, projects, and campaigns will share the ultimate goal to solve the needs of the target customer.

-If done effectively, a customer oriented business strategy can turn stagnation into growth by improving retention rates and increasing customer lifetime value (CLTV).
+By acknowledging the voice of the customer, a business strategy can turn stagnation into growth by improving user retention rates and increasing customer lifetime value (CLTV).
 This article will explain how exactly it does this.

 Customer orientation is all about treating customers not as a potential sale, but as a human with a problem that needs solving.
 A customer oriented company exists solely to solve these problems.
 They always listen to the voice of the customer and use it to determine the evolution of their product.

 Customer orientation is not just an idealistic theory— it’s been tried and proven by leaders in their industries.
-Companies who have adopted it into their business strategy and are very customer focused drive revenue that’s 5-7% higher than others in their industry.
+Companies who have adopted it into their business strategy and listen to the voice of the customer drive revenue that’s 5-7% higher than others in their industry.